SidonTheTroll/Erstes-Jahr/Biology/15-plant-growth-and-development.md

 ### Auxin

-Auxin is very important growth hormone.

-It is the most significant in the apical meristem.

-Apical Dominance: ?
+This is derived from Greek word 'auxein' which means to grow.
+And it was first isolated from human urine.

+This word is associted with chemicals like indole-3-acetic acid and other natural and synthetic compounds having growth stimulating and regulating properties.

+Theses are synthesized in growing apices and roots from which they migrate to the regions of their actions.

+Synthetic Auzins include NAA (napthlalene acetic acid) and 2,4-D (2,4-dichlorophenoxyacetic acid) which are used in agriculture and horticulture practices.

+Apical Dominance: central stem of the plant is dominant over other side stems/branches.

-2-4-D hormone is used as weedicide.
+2, 4-D hormone is used as weedicide.

 Weed is a plant that is agriculturally unwanted and competes for space, nutrients and sunlight.